← Back to blog

 Non-negotiables

-2. Define one fallback path before launch
+2. Define at least one fallback path before launch.

 const launchGate = {